// REAL ESTATE AI

 A typical deployment takes 3 to 6 weeks depending on portfolio size and PM software complexity.
 Week one covers data mapping and system integration.
 Weeks two and three focus on configuring renewal rules, communication templates, and compliance requirements for your markets.
 The remaining time is testing and staff training.
 Most teams are fully operational within 30 days.

 CloudNSite builds AI agents for property management companies of all sizes.
-Our real estate bundle at /bundles includes lease management, tenant communication, maintenance coordination, and property listing agents.
+The CloudNSite real estate agents cover lease management, tenant communication, maintenance coordination, and property listings.
 See the full agent catalogue at /agents to explore what is available for your portfolio.

 Need Help with Real Estate AI?